Sunflower | A Summer Symbol That Follows the Sun

-The sunflower is known as an iconic flower of summer, radiating energy and vitality with its tall, sunward-facing stems.
-Its bright yellow flowers make it an ideal choice for summer gardening.
+The sunflower is widely known as a symbolic flower of summer.
+Its upright posture, always reaching toward the sun, gives people a sense of energy and vitality.
+Its large, bright yellow blossoms make it a perfect choice for summer gardening.

-In this article, I’ll explore the basic information about sunflowers, their cultural significance, historical episodes, and gardening tips.
+In this article, I will explain in detail the basic information about sunflowers, their cultural significance, historical anecdotes, and practical gardening advice.

 Basic Information